 The school's Guidance Department is an integral part of ensuring that students have access to all programs, resources, and services, and are enrolled in an appropriate level of courses, as well as courses that assist the student in attaining future goals.
-School counselors advise parents and students of additional academic resources within the community, including community college and CTE classes for college and career readiness.
+School counselors advise parents and students of additional academic resources within the community.
 These procedures and partnerships with guidance support the academic success for all students, including those in our subgroups (i.e.; economically disadvantaged).
-Guidance Department staff collaborates with teachers and ESs in reviewing course placement, creating and monitoring a four-year plan, and maintenance of all high school transcripts.